The secret of success is constancy of purpose. Benjamin Disraeili

 Focusing and really zeroing in on what we want will get more done than idle words and lip service.
 This is no-brainer common sense.
 How many tasks, projects or goals are doomed to failure because of useless lip service?
 We have been kidding ourselves?
 It takes more than mere words and thoughts to get things done.

 All of us can look back at our lives and agree that constancy of purpose will make a difference.
 Things we set our minds to, commit to, and fully engage in; are the things we will got done and will be our successes.
-When we get past the words and get serious, we get it together and we get it done.
-Until we arrive at this serious stage of the process, we are merely spinning our wheels, engaging in useless rhetoric, and performing nothing but lip service.
-There are those who never go any further than this.
-They never get anything of any consequence done; never taking the steps that moves them past idle words or non-productive daydreaming.
+When we get past the cheap words and get serious, we get it together and we get it done.
+Until we arrive at the getting serious stage of the process, we are merely spinning our wheels, engaging in useless rhetoric, and performing mostly lip service.
+Too many of us never go any further than this.
+We never get hardly anything of any consequence done; never taking the steps that moves us past idle words or non-productive daydreaming.

 We are equipped with great creative capabilities.
 It has been said that whatever the mind of man can conceive can be achieved.
 Whatever we create mentally often becomes the seed or blue print of a new creation, a new reality or something that never existed.
 Authors visualize new novels.
 Architects mentally design new buildings.
 Inventors create new devices in their minds before they become reality.
 All of us have access to this ability.

 Our subconscious can do great things.
 By combining subconscious powers with the conscious abilities of focus, discipline and motivation; we have what it takes to empower our constancy of purpose.
 This is truly tremendous power and potential at our disposal.
-We can tackle things that have eluded us; tasks that go unfinished and goals and desires we only dream about.
+We can tackle things that have eluded us; unfinished tasks and goals and desires we have only dreamed about.
 We can become doers instead of talkers and daydreamers.

-All of us fall short; leave things undone, having good intentions but lacking sufficient commitment and motivation.
-We know this frustration.
+All of us fall short; leave things undone, have good intentions but lack sufficient commitment and motivation.
+We get frustrated.
 The missing ingredient that can make the ultimate difference is constancy of purpose.
-We know this to be true.
+We know this true.
 Let us get serious.
 It is time to commit and roll up our sleeves.
-Things do not get done by mere words or thoughts.
-It takes action and effort, engaging everything we have, and sticking to it until we successfully get it done.
+Mere words or thoughts do not get it done.
+It takes our action and effort, everything we have, and sticking to it until we succeed and get it done.